 The approximately 1,000 U.S. physicians practicing chelation therapy today have countless files and testimonies to prove that they are able to reverse serious cases of arterial disease.
 It is not uncommon for their patients to return to their cardiologists after undergoing chelation and have a normal stress EKG when all previous tests were abnormal.
 Other noninvasive tests that improve have been carotid MRIs, calcification scores on CAT scans, blood pressure readings (many people can come off their hypertensive medicines after chelation), improved pulses, and lowered cholesterol levels.
 Regardless of studies, the benefits of leg cramps resolving, angina disappearing, and physical endurance or mental acuity improving would be quite enough to justify EDTA chelation therapy.
 Quality of life and relief of symptoms are far more important than the results of laboratory tests.

 As stated above, removing mercury, lead, and arsenic are powerful ways to stop the progression and allow the body to heal itself.
-You can take a free 10-question quiz on-line and receive an analysis back from Dr. Dooley as to your risk by clicking here.
 The site is full of information on the side effects of mercury.

 A Word About Cholesterol